uport-project/veramo-website/docs/guides/agent_explore.md

 ## Run Local Agent

-In order to use the dashboard we need an instance if an agent.
+In order to use the dashboard you need an agent instance.
 For this guide we will run a local agent using the `veramo-agent-deploy` repo

 Clone the repo